book cover

 Thumbprint cookie filled with jam.

-• Fill them with chocolate or peanut butter.
+• Chocolate Thumbprints: Fill with melted chocolate or a chocolate hazelnut spread.

-• Roll them in sugar instead of nuts.
+• Nut-Free Option: Roll cookies in sugar instead of nuts.

 These cookies are perfect year-round!
 If you want to make them for a special occasion, here are some ideas:

-They would also be great served with our gin and jam cocktail!
+They would also be great served with my gin and jam cocktail!

 Thumbprint cookie recipe filled with jam.